blue-smoke-media/BSM/migration-notes.md

 "The map pack"?
 center aligned text?

-CHECK ALL RESPONSIVE PAGES (index top)
+CHECK ALL RESPONSIVE PAGES (index top is broken)

-remove all extra code and images/js

 remove 'our features' - index

 add more cities to footer for SLC

-Are we using inquiry_survey_form?

 generate sitemap.xml - html/sitemap.xml

 get php to work for contact form

-articles.js needs formatting

-read through team's descriptions

 change all "../" -> "src/"

-global stylesheets?

-change all filepaths for new file structure conventional renaming

 remove documentation folder